Travel to Helsinki, Finland

 At this time of the year, the weather should be nice, sunny and warm.
 Of course, in the high Arctic you can always expect some cloudy, rainy, or cold weather.
 Average temperatures range from the low 50’s°F (~11°C) at night to the upper 60’s°F (~20°C) in the daytime.

-You will spend three nights observing wildlife in blinds, which may lead to sleep deprivation, depending on your sleep needs and habits; patience and a positive attitude are required.
+You will spend four nights observing wildlife in blinds, which may lead to sleep deprivation, depending on your sleep needs and habits; patience and a positive attitude are required.
 Walking is limited, and the hikes are generally easy with some small hills.
 Please contact us if you have any health concerns that may make this trip challenging.

 Airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Pleaselet us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.